wavefrontHQ/docs/pages/doc/query_language_statistical_functions_anomalies.md

 permalink: query_language_statistical_functions_anomalies.html
 summary: Learn how to use statistical functions in Wavefront Query Language expressions to detect anomalies.
 ---
 Anything that is different than "normal" can be an anomaly.
 Say you have a set of data points that span across a certain range, there are multiple ways to define which points of these set can be treated as normal and which should be identified as abnormal.
 These abnormal points if cross a certain threshold would in turn create an "anomaly" in the behavior of a certain time-series or a signal.
-If you are interested and want to learn more about anomaly and its detection see the blog [Why is Operational Anomaly Detection So Hard?](https://www.wavefront.com/why-is-operational-anomaly-detection-so-hard/) and the video
+If you are interested and want to learn more about anomaly and its detection see the blog [Why is Operational Anomaly Detection So Hard?](https://www.wavefront.com/why-is-operational-anomaly-detection-so-hard/) and the following video:

 {% include video.html file="lytshn66rj" %}